-Published in Stem Cell Reports, this new protocol now enables scientists around the world to generate this critical cell type from individual patients and improve our understanding of the role of microglia neurological malfunction.
+NYSCF scientists in collaboration with researchers from the Icahn School of Medicine at Mount Sinai have developed a protocol for generating microglia from human stem cells.
+The new protocol enables scientists around the world to generate this critical cell type from individual patients and improve our understanding of the role of microglia neurological malfunction.